jobsaver/resume-parser/README.md

 2. Add a `user_id` parameter in query parameters or form data.

 Tokens are defined in environment variables with the format `TOKEN_<user_id>=<token_value>`.

+## File Storage

+Resume files are stored in DigitalOcean Spaces:

+1. Files are organized by user ID: `resumes/{user_id}/{resume_id}.pdf`
+2. Each file is publicly accessible via the URL returned in the API response
+3. Configuration is done through environment variables (see `.env.example`)

 ## Error Handling